mikeger/blog/presentations/mapbox/presentation.md

 * Telemetry
   * Using Sentry, we analyzed the logs of the hanging code
-  * Strack traces highlighted issues with general UI performance
+  * Stack traces highlighted issues with general UI performance
 * Sharing issue with Mapbox
-* Real-life testing (dogfooding)
+* Real-life testing (delivering the food)
   * We can see that in real-life testing the app is getting slow, but it's not possible to debug while delivering food
 * Let's review the integration code!